jewettaij/visfd/doc/doc_filter_mrc.md

-These filters are an alternative implementation of [image dilation](https://en.wikipedia.org/wiki/Dilation_(morphology)) and [image erosion](https://en.wikipedia.org/wiki/Erosion_(morphology)) that uses fast Gaussian filters to blur an image, followed by thresholding.
+These filters are an alternative implementation of [image dilation](https://en.wikipedia.org/wiki/Dilation_(morphology)) and [image erosion](https://en.wikipedia.org/wiki/Erosion_(morphology)) that uses fast Gaussian filters to blur an image followed by thresholding.
 For binary images containing large smooth regions of bright voxels, the **-dilation-gauss** and **-erosion-gauss** arguments will enlarge or shrink the size of these bright regions